 Memory games are among the most well-known and accessible educational games.
 They are simple to understand, fun to play and help develop several important skills.

 In this type of game, children must observe cards, images or pictures, remember their positions and find the correct pairs.
 Despite seeming like a simple activity, it involves attention, concentration and strategy.
-Try our Super Zoo — a memory game with fun animals for all ages.
+Try our Super Zoo โ a memory game with fun animals for all ages.

-How memory games work
+Why memory games work as cognitive training

 Visual memory and attention